-In principle, the electron distribution function is naturally represented in a spherical harmonic basis, which accounts well for collision symmetries with heavy particles.
-Assuming that the distribution function is azimuthally symmetric (around the $v_x$ direction), it can instead be expanded more simply into Legendre harmonics $f_l$ , resulting in an equation of the form where $A_l$ , $E_l$ , and $C_l$ represent spatial advection, velocity space advection due to the electric field, as well as collision operators, respectively.
+Using an expansion of the distribution function into Legendre harmonics $f_l$ , this results in an equation of the form where $A_l$ , $E_l$ , and $C_l$ represent spatial advection, velocity space advection due to the electric field, as well as collision operators, respectively.
 This enables fine control over the fidelity of the kinetic effects included, through both choosing the number of resolved distribution function harmonics, as well as controlling the individual operators evolving each harmonic.
 Fluid moments are obtained directly from moments of the individual harmonics, such that scalar moments are given by and vector moments by